Overview

 Causes

-Tissues lining the ventricles of the brain produce cerebrospinal fluid.
-It flows through the ventricles by way of channels.
-The fluid eventually flows into spaces around the brain and spinal column.
-It's absorbed primarily by blood vessels in tissues on the surface of the brain.
+Tissues lining the ventricles of the brain produce cerebrospinal fluid (CSF).
+This fluid flows through the brain's inner spaces and then moves into the areas around the brain and spinal cord.
+Most of the cerebrospinal fluid is absorbed by blood vessels in the outer layer of the brain.

-Cerebrospinal fluid plays an important role in brain function by:
+CSF plays an important role in keeping the brain healthy.
+It helps by:

 Too much cerebrospinal fluid in the ventricles can occur for one of the following reasons: